The Bishop Strachan School

 The Bishop Strachan School (BSS) is an Anglican day and boarding school for girls in Toronto, Ontario, Canada.
 The school has approximately 950 students, including 70 boarding students, ranging from Junior Kindergarten to Grade 12 (approximately ages 4–18).
 The School is named after John Strachan, the first Anglican bishop of Toronto, and was founded by John Langtry in 1867.
 The founders' intention was to educate girls to be leaders.

 The campus is situated within the Forest Hill neighbourhood of Toronto.
 The main building was designed by Henry Sproatt.

 BSS Boarding welcomes Grade 8 to 12 students from Canada and around the world.
 The Senior School offers a wide range of courses in both traditional subjects and courses such as Media Arts and Design Technology.
 It offers Advanced Placement courses in some subjects.

-Dr. Angela Terpstra is the current head of school.
+Meagan Enticknap is the current head of school.